Dzikovskiy/ITS-Task/README.md

 *   Note:
+*   > If you are running the program on localhost you won't be able to use some of the function because of localhost ip.
+In that case you need to install https://ngrok.com and write *ngrok http 8080* to get public address for app
 *
     > In some cases (if you need to edit the code and rebuild the project) may be need to install Node.js https://nodejs.org/en/